TamaraTuma/SQL_Detective/README.md

 8. Submit a link to the word or txt document

 # Conclusion
-It was concluded that Jeremy Bowers is the murderer in this crime and he was hired by a female of the name Miranda Preistley
+It was concluded that Jeremy Bowers was the murderer in this crime and he was hired by a female of the name Miranda Preistley